Could Making Cancer Screening Simpler Increase Women's Risk?

 "Virtually every woman in the U.S. gets liquid-based cytology, which is much more sensitive and has different performance characteristics," Kaufman says.
 Liquid-based cytology and conventional Pap cytology are both ways to analyze cervical cells; evidence is mixed on how they differ.
 "So they end up with a core base of literature that doesn't apply to the U.S.," he says.

-Kaufman also described inconsistencies in the way the USPSTF selectively used data.
+Kaufman also described inconsistencies in the way the task force selectively used data.

 "In creating their model, they had to make assumptions about the sensitivity and specificity of cytology, HPV and co-testing," Kaufman says.
 Sensitivity and specificity are two ways to measure a screening test's accuracy.
 The task force used different studies for these numbers and then made calculations to adjust them for comparison.

 "The mathematical gymnastics core to their model is not supported by statistical approaches in any textbooks I've seen," Kaufman says.
-Even with their calculations, he says, an estimated 5 percent of women with cervical disease would be missed by HPV testing but identified with co-testing — and those are the women getting tested regularly.
+Even with their calculations, he says, an estimated 5 percent of women with cervical disease would be missed by HPV testing but identified with testing for both — and those are the women getting tested regularly.

 "In real life, particularly in the U.S. where we have a more fragmented health system, you have to build a model that acknowledges the realities of how frequently people really do show up," Kaufman says.

-The task force listed the main harms of screening as false positives that could lead excess follow-up tests and colposcopies.
+The task force listed the main harms of screening as false positives that could lead to excess follow-up tests and colposcopies.
 They acknowledge that "false-positive rates are higher among women younger than age 30 years compared with older women because of the higher incidence of transient HPV infection in younger women."
-Yet the populations in studies they used included women ages 21 to 65, and USPSTF recommendations for women ages 21 to 29 remain unchanged — Pap test alone every three years.
+The populations in studies they used included women ages 21 to 65, but the recommendations for women ages 21 to 29 remain unchanged — Pap test alone every three years.

 For the task force, says Aldigé, "the risk of overtreatment seems to outweigh the risk of missing cancers, whereas we feel that missing a significant number of cancers outweighs the risk of overtreatment."
-She also worries about the effect of yet another change in recommendations that have already undergone frequent changes in recent years.
+She also worries about the effect of yet another change in recommendations, which have already undergone frequent changes in recent years.

 "It throws women into a state of confusion," Aldigé says.
 "The recommendations are constantly changing and women don't know what to do, and sometimes when people don't know what to do, they do nothing."

-Maureen Phipps, chair of obstetrics and gynecology at the Warren Alpert Medical School of Brown University in Providence, R.I., and a member of the task force, says the USPSTF will take whatever time is necessary to read all public comments before deciding whether to adopt or revise their proposed recommendations.
+Maureen Phipps, chair of obstetrics and gynecology at the Warren Alpert Medical School of Brown University in Providence, R.I., and a member of the task force, says the task force will take whatever time is necessary to read all public comments before deciding whether to adopt or revise their proposed recommendations.

-Aldigé and Kaufman hope the task force will revert to keeping co-testing for women ages 30 to 64.
+Aldigé and Kaufman hope the task force will revert to keeping testing for both for women ages 30 to 64.

 "One of the most notable success stories in all of health care is the fact that we have reduced the number of deaths from cervical cancer so dramatically," Aldigé says.
 "We need to appreciate what screening has been able to accomplish in terms of public health.
 We can continue to bring those numbers down with co-testing."